IBM-Bluemix-Docs/third-party/cis3-broker.md

   <dd>Updates your service instance.</dd>
 </dl>

 **Note on catalog (GET)**: This endpoint defines the contract between the broker and the {{site.data.keyword.Bluemix_notm}} platform for the services and plans that the broker supports.
 This endpoint returns the catalog metadata stored within your broker.
 These values define the minimal provisioning contract between your service and the {{site.data.keyword.Bluemix_notm}} platform.
 All additional catalog metadata that isn't required for provisioning is stored within the {{site.data.keyword.Bluemix_notm}} catalog.
 Any updates to catalog display values that are used to render your dashboard like links, icons, and i18n translated metadata must be updated in the resource management console, and not housed in your broker.
-None of metadata that is stored in your broker is displayed in the {{site.data.keyword.Bluemix_notm}} console or the {{site.data.keyword.Bluemix_notm}} CLI.
+None of metadata stored in your broker is displayed in the {{site.data.keyword.Bluemix_notm}} console or the {{site.data.keyword.Bluemix_notm}} CLI.
 The console and CLI return what was set within resource management console and stored in the {{site.data.keyword.Bluemix_notm}} catalog.
 The following section shows the minimal required values that catalog (GET) returns:

 ```
 {